EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

   "to": "DEVICE_PUSH_KEY>"
 }
 ```

+> *IMPORTANT* Use the `click_action` only for push notifications on iOS.
+When such a message is tapped in the Android notification center the app WON'T be opened.
+This will probably be fixed in the future.

 ### (iOS) showing a notification while the app is in the foreground
 Add the `showWhenInForeground` flag to your payload: